 We may think of all radioactive elements as dangerous, so it may be a surprise to discover our cells contain them.
 Potassium, for example, is the main radioactive element in the human body and is not harmful; in fact, it is essential for the function of all cells.
-This indicates how little we know or think about the elements of life.We may think of all radioactive elements as dangerous, so it may be a surprise to discover our… Click To Tweet
+This indicates how little we know or think about the elements of life.We may think of all radioactive elements as dangerous, so it may be a surprise to discover our body cells contain them.
+Click To Tweet

 For example, our cells contain 99 percent water molecules containing hydrogen and oxygen atoms and now we can see the hydrogen bonds between the water molecules in the cell, making the water highly cohesive so that it provides a stable environment for the chemical reactions to take place within the cell.

 Since water has a high boiling point and low freezing point because of its structure, water keeps the cell’s temperature from changing too rapidly.
 Water preserves the cell’s health as well as its processes.
-For example, if the temperature of a cell drops too rapidly, those amino acids we watched at the last lab station will fail to assemble correctly to form the proteins necessary for cell function and life.The quality and quantity of water in your body maintains temperature and cell life and all the… Click To Tweet
+For example, if the temperature of a cell drops too rapidly, those amino acids we watched at the last lab station will fail to assemble correctly to form the proteins necessary for cell function and life.The quality and quantity of water in your body maintains temperature and cell life and all the processes needed for their reproduction.
+Click To Tweet

 We consider the qualities of water that allow the cell to carry out chemical processes and dissolve most molecules.
 (The exception is the lipids [fats] that make up the cell membrane.)